 What can we do to ensure a resilient thriving circus sector in the future?

-Working with a small advisory team, Crying Out Loud has commissioned Daisy Drury to lead on a qualitative research project to create a snapshot overview of the circus sector in England today.
+Working with a small advisory team and with funds from Arts Council England, Crying Out Loud commissioned Daisy Drury to lead on a qualitative research project to create a snapshot overview of the subsidised circus sector in England today.
+Its aim?
+To begin to create new pathways for the development of the circus sector.